 Disability Discrimination Laws

-The main purpose of the Disability Discrimination Act is that it is illegal to treat employees less favourbably than other employees on account of their disability.
+It is illegal under the Equality Act 2010 (EqA 2010) – which replaced the Disability Discrimination Act 2005 – to treat employees in England and Wales less favourably than other employees on account of their disability.

 What is meant by a volunteer?

 A volunteer is an individual who undertakes certain tasks on behalf of a specific body without seeking any payment for this task.
-This is most common in the charitable sector whereby individuals will give up their free time to work for a particular charity not for reasons of payment but for the reason that they fully believe in the cause.
+This is most common in the charitable sector.

 Is this a desirable position?